 How To Turn Yourself In

 for your arrest, or if you must begin your sentence in jail, it is highly recommended that you do the right thing and turn yourself in willingly.
 If you have a warrant, report to the jail reception area, and tell the intake officer that think that there is a warrant for your arrest.
 The officer will verify that you have an outstanding arrest warrant, and if so, they will take you into custody and begin the intake process.
 If you are reporting to serve out your sentence, go to the jail at the exact time and date that the sentence order lists.
 Make sure that you are not late to report.
-Just bring necessary items with you, for example your drivers license or even your ID, any prescription medication you might take, as well as a sentencing order from court.
+Just bring necessary items with you, for example your driver’s license or even your ID, any prescription medication you might take, as well as a sentencing order from court.

 In order to have visitors, inmates need to list each visitor’s name to the jail in advance of the visit.
 Your visitor’s information will be put in the visitors log for the inmate that requested the visitor.
-All visitors has to provide identification.
+All visitors have to provide identification.
 Visitors that gets to visitation or that is not an approved visitor will not be allowed to visit the inmate.

 Jail visitation policies frequently change, so it would be wise to check the official site before you try to go to visitation.